katulevskiy/LoLPredictions/README.md

 ## Q1.1 Abstract

 This AI agent is designed to predict match outcomes in *League of Legends* based on in-game statistics.
 Using a dataset containing high-ranked matches with detailed in-game metrics—such as KDA, gold earned, experience gained, jungle control, and objective captures—the agent analyzes early-game conditions and predicts whether a team will win or lose.

-The performance measure of the agent is the accuracy of match predicting outcomes, whereas the environment is the statistics of League of Legends Platinum Ranked Games starting with a game time of 10 minutes and taking steps of 2 minutes (i.e. 10 minutes, 12 minutes, 14 minutes, etc.)

-- **Actuators**: Display of match outcome prediction output
-- **Sensors**: Riot Games' *League of Legends* Game API.

-The agent operates as a **goal-based AI**, focusing solely on maximizing the accuracy of its match outcome predictions.
+The performance measure of the agent is the accuracy of match predicting outcomes, whereas the environment is the statistics of League of Legends Platinum Ranked Games starting with a game time of 10 minutes and taking steps of 2 minutes (i.e. 10 minutes, 12 minutes, 14 minutes, etc.) The actuators for this AI agent are the display of match outcome prediction outputs.
+The sensor is Riot Games *League of Legends* Game API where the data is pulled from.
+The agent operates as a goal-based AI, focusing solely on maximizing the accuracy of its match outcome predictions.
 The strong conditional dependencies among in-game variables (e.g., kills, deaths, and assists correlating with gold and experience leads) along with the binary nature of predictions (win, loss) makes probabilistic agents such as Bayesian networks a good fit.

 ## Q1.2 Datasets